jesusneri1024/SynapseRunner/README.md

 ## Introduction

 This document serves as the paper that will contain the content of this project for the Interaction Programming class.
-It will include the concept of the game, logic of the game, and the challenges encountered throughout development.
+It includes the game concept, game logic, and challenges encountered throughout development.
-The tools used in this project will be Unity (version 6000.0.36f1) and Maya 3D.
+Tools: Unity (version 6000.0.36f1) and Maya 3D.

 ---

 ## Game Concept

 A first-person 3D action game where the player controls an apostle who must dodge obstacles, collect mechaparts, and survive as long as possible in an infinitely procedurally generated hallway.
 The game is set in a cyberpunk world with a hacker aesthetic and low-poly visuals.
-The apostle can upgrade their abilities and equipment as they progress.

 ### Genre and Theme

-- **Genre:** Action
+**Genre:** Action
-- **Theme:** Low-poly, retro, with cyberpunk elements (CRT monitors, lines of code, digital interfaces) and a dark yet colorful atmosphere.
+**Theme:** Low-poly, retro, with cyberpunk elements (CRT monitors, lines of code, digital interfaces), and a dark yet colorful atmosphere.

 ### Graphic Style

 - Cyberpunk
 - Noir Futurista
 - Estética Hacker
-- Inspirations:
+- **Inspirations:**
   - _Ghost in the Shell_ (1995)
   - Low Poly (2000)